Nikolai von Meck

-Nikolai Karlovich von Meck (Никола́й Ка́рлович фон Мекк; 28 April 1863 – 24 May 1929) was a Russian Empire engineer and entrepreneur involved in the development of the Russian Empire during the first part of the twentieth century.
+Nikolai Karlovich von Meck (Никола́й Ка́рлович фон Мекк; 28 April 1863 – 24 May 1929) was a Russian engineer and entrepreneur involved in the development of Russia during the first part of the twentieth century.
 He was put on trial as part of the Shakhty Trial and executed in 1929.

 Life

 Nikolai was the sixth son of Karl Otto Georg von Meck, who came from an old Baltic-German noble family originally from Silesia, and Nadezhda von Meck out of eleven children in total.
-His father Karl was among the Russia Empire's first railroad-builders after Russia's defeat in the Crimean War motivated the tsar to modernize.
+His father, Karl, was among the Russian Empire's first railroad builders after Russia's defeat in the Crimean War motivated the tsar to modernize.
 Karl died suddenly in 1876.
 Nadezhda inherited a substantial fortune and became a patron of the arts.
 Alongside her intense but platonic relationship with Pyotr Tchaikovsky, she also brought Nikolai into contact with such people as Claude Debussy, who stayed with the family as a young man.
 Nikolai recorded that Debussy acquired the family nickname "le boulliant Achille".

 In 1883, Nikolai married Anna Davydova, the niece of Tchaikovsky.

 He entered the Imperial College of Law in St. Petersburg.
 Deciding to give up a career in law and devote himself exclusively to the railway business, he asked his mother permission to leave school without receiving his degree.
-Lack of higher education did not stop him; having worked as a depot fireman, engineer, and clerk on the Nikolaev Railway, in 1884 he was named a candidate member of the Board of the Moscow-Ryazan railway.
+His lack of higher education did not stop him; having worked as a depot fireman, engineer, and clerk on the Nikolaev Railway, in 1884, he was named a candidate member of the Board of the Moscow-Ryazan railway.
 On November 1, 1890, he was named a full Member of the Board.

 In April 1891, he was appointed chairman of the Moscow-Kazan railway.
-For more than a quarter-century, up to the nationalization in 1918, his name was linked to actively expand the company and its involvement in the development of the Russian transport system.
-For the first nine years of his management of the length of the lines of the Moscow-Kazan railway increased from 233 kilometers to 2,100 kilometers.
-This included the construction of the Ryazan-Kazan, Ruzaevka-Penza-Szyran-Hinds, Inza-Simbirsy and Timiryazevo-Nizhny Novgorod lines.
+For more than a quarter-century, up to the nationalization in 1918, his name was linked to actively expanding the company and its involvement in developing the Russian transport system.
+For the first nine years of his management the length of the lines of the Moscow-Kazan railway increased from 233 kilometers to 2,100 kilometers.
+This included constructing the Ryazan-Kazan, Ruzaevka-Penza-Szyran-Hinds, Inza-Simbirsy and Timiryazevo-Nizhny Novgorod lines.
 Achievements of the company were due to von Meck's technical policy to ensure the professionalism of staff, modernization of technical equipment, the thoroughness of the design and survey works.
 He enjoyed a well-deserved reputation not only from its own employees and business partners, but also in government circles and among members of the ruling house.
-The composition of the Company's shareholders included major banks of Russia.
+The composition of the company's shareholders included major banks of Russia.